jfspps/SRM_Node/README.md

-# LINQ #
+# SRM #
-LINQ is a suite of applications which store and process academic data
+SRM (student record management) is a suite of applications which store and process academic data

-__Requirements: NodeJS and MySQL__
+__Requirements: NodeJS 13 and MySQL 8__

 __Installation__

-1. Install both the latest versions of NodeJS and MySQL Workbench (community edition) on the server
+1. Install both the latest versions of NodeJS 13 and MySQL server 8 on a machine, here denoted as the server
 2. Setup admin account(s) on the MySQL server and perform additional security checks (removing defaults, setting up the firewall and SSH registration)
-3. Install LINQ-server and then add users with necessary privileges (admin user details are supplied)
+3. Install SRM-server and then add users with necessary privileges (admin user details are supplied)

 ## Development stages ##